 Step 1: Loosening of the Chuck

 A drill chuck holds the drill bit securely in the drill.
 You need to loosen this when replacing drill bits.
-To loosen the chuck, turn it counterclockwise and unwind it with a moderate finger pressure until you feel the bit moving.
+To loosen the chuck, turn it counterclockwise and unwind it with moderate finger pressure until you feel the bit moving.

 As you loosen the chuck, remember to squeeze the trigger to open the chuck jaws holding the drill bit.

 Step 2: Removing the Drill Bit